Joseph LaBarge: Journeys aboard the Yellowstone

 In 1833 LaBarge, aboard the steamship Yellowstone, left Saint Louis and was headed for Fort Pierre on the upper Missouri River.
 One of the passengers aboard was Prince Maximilian, a German explorer and naturalist.
 Returning to Saint Louis, another cargo was loaded, to be taken to Council Bluffs.
 During this voyage an epidemic of cholera broke out in the general area and claimed the lives of many of the crew members, forcing Captain Anson G. Bennett to stop at the mouth of the Kansas River until he could return to Saint Louis and get replacements for the crew.
 Before leaving, he assigned LaBarge the charge of the steamboat; this is when LaBarge, at age 18, began his fifty-year career as a riverman and steamboat pilot.

 While Bennett was away, the remainder of the crew died; LaBarge buried their bodies in a trench-grave alongside the Missouri.
 When news of the cholera outbreak aboard the Yellowstone spread, a pro tempore board of health from Jackson County ordered the boat to move on, threatening to burn the craft if it remained.
 Now acting as both pilot and engineer, and realizing the danger, LaBarge took the boat up a short distance from the mouth of the Kansas on the west shore of the Missouri, where there were no inhabitants.

-On Captain Bennett's return the boat proceeded on her voyage up the Missouri and arrived at the mouth of the Yellowstone on June 17, becoming the first steamboat to reach the mouth of the Yellowstone.
-The cargo still aboard was consigned to Cyprian Chouteau who owned a trading post ten miles up the Kansas River.
+The cargo aboard was consigned to Cyprian Chouteau who owned a trading post ten miles up the Kansas River.
 Captain Bennett gave orders to LaBarge to turn over the cargo to the consignees before he left.
 LaBarge, accordingly, set off on foot to find the trading post and tell Chouteau to come and get his goods.
 About a mile from the trading post, which had quarantined itself from the cholera epidemic, LaBarge was intercepted by a man stationed there, wary of the outbreak, and watching for anyone coming from Missouri.
 LaBarge was not permitted to proceed and was threatened to be shot if he persisted.
 LaBarge agreed to remain where he was if the man would inform Chouteau of the purpose of his arrival.
+On Captain Bennett's return the boat proceeded on her voyage up the Missouri and arrived at the mouth of the Yellowstone on June 17, becoming the first steamboat to reach the mouth of the Yellowstone.